EchoDel/data_science_experiments/create_music/readme.md

 # Training On Spectrogram

-Target is spectrogram of the input sound file which is transformed back into normal sound files at the end.
-This approach was taken since we can compress the information into a smaller dataset to keep the size of the final model smaller.
+Instead of training on the linear raw sound file if instead we transform the sound into a spectrogram we can reduce the model complexity for the sound file length.

 This approach was inspired by the article by [Daitan][2] where they built a network for removing noise from a sound file.

 # References